 Interesting rectangular shapes made by the waves

-On the beach, the tide had formed furrows in the sand, leaving neat, rectangular patches that looked like ladyfingers.
-Gulls soared above the sea quietly.
-This was surprising to see after having witnessed their loud squawking and screeching in the town.
+On the beach, the tide had formed furrows in the sand, leaving neat, rectangular patches.
+Gulls soared above quietly.
 I came across another memorial bench, which quoted C.S.
 Lewis:

 “Her absence is like the sky,

 I wondered if I would one day be as lucky as to be that immortal.